-Many patients and their families have suffered the debilitating effects of antibiotic-resistant infections.
-Indeed, many patients have lost their lives due to these infections.
+Many patients and their families have suffered the debilitating effects of antibiotic-resistant infections, and more and more patients are losing their lives due to these infections.
 The compelling and heart-wrenching stories below engender a strong sense of urgency to address drug-resistant infections and the lack of new antibiotic development.
-If you would like to share your story, please contact Jennifer Morales.

 A healthy 11-year-old girl from Tucson, Ariz., who spent months in the hospital fighting several antibiotic-resistant infections and needed a lung transplant to save her life.